KevinWorkman/HappyCoding/tutorials/how-to/_posts/2018-04-23-social-app.md

 Spend some time thinking about the data you need to store.
 Break your data down into its individual fields.
 [Learn about UML diagrams](https://en.wikipedia.org/wiki/Unified_Modeling_Language) and understand the relationships between pieces of data.
 Who owns what?
 Who can change what?

 Put together a basic database and write some simple SQL to understand how it works.
 Create a prototype database that provides access to all of the data you're going to need.
 Not sure how to do that?
-Start with this [tutorial on database](http://happycoding.io/tutorials/java-server/databases).
+Start with this [database tutorial](http://happycoding.io/tutorials/java-server/databases).

 Then you can take that prototype to a programmer and ask them to add new data types or to set up scalable hosting.